TheSpaghettiDetective/obico-server/docs/advanced_config.md

 ## Using a reverse proxy

+> :warning: **Security Warning**: The guide below only cover the basic steps to set up a reverse proxy for The Spaghetti Detective server.
+The setup required to properly secure your reverse proxy is too complicated to be covered here.
+Please do your own research to gather the necessary info before you proceed.

 You can set up a reverse proxy in front of The Spaghetti Detective server.

 Two configuration items need to be set differently if you are using a reverse proxy.